Jeremiah 10

 Jeremiah 10 is the tenth chapter of the Book of Jeremiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains prophecies attributed to the prophet Jeremiah, and is one of the Books of the Prophets.
+It is also notable for containing the only verse in the Book of Jeremiah to be written in Aramaic, Jeremiah 10:11.

 Text

 The original text was written in Hebrew language, except for verse 11 written entirely in Aramaic language.
 This chapter is divided into 25 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
 Some fragments containing parts of this chapter were found among the Dead Sea Scrolls, i.e., 4QJer^{a} (4Q70; 225-175 BCE) with extant verses 9‑14, 23, 4QJer^{b} (4Q71; mid 2nd century BCE) with extant verses 1–5, 9, 11–21, and 4QJer^{c} (4Q72; 1st century BC) with extant verses 12‑13 (similar to Masoretic Text).

 There is also a translation into Koine Greek known as the Septuagint (with a different verse numbering), made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$^{S}; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$^{Q}; 6th century).
 The Septuagint version doesn't contain parts what are generally known to be verses 6-8 and 10 in Christian Bibles.